Setting up an Account

 A: With the exception of some special SSI rules (see below), your STABLE funds do not count against you for purposes of determining your eligibility for federal benefits programs.
 For example, if you have $5,000 in your STABLE Account, that $5,000 does not count as an asset for purposes of determining your eligibility for SSI or Medicaid.

-Please check with your Missouri state benefits agency to determine if your STABLE Account will have any affect on your eligibility for means-tested benefits programs offered directly by the State of Missouri.
+Please check with your Missouri state benefits agency to determine if your STABLE Account will have any effect on your eligibility for means-tested benefits programs offered directly by the State of Missouri.

 Q: Will the money in my STABLE Account make me ineligible for Medicaid?